-Snails in the genus Achatina ( e.g., Achatina fulica, the Giant African Snail), are specifically prohibited for both interstate movement and importation into the United States.
-The Giant African Snail poses a threat to both humans and plants.
+Achatinine snails including the genera Achatina, Archachatina and Lissachatina (including Lissachatina fulica, the giant African snail), are specifically prohibited for both interstate movement and importation into the United States.
+These snails poses a threat to both humans and plants.
 This snail species group is not only strictly prohibited from entering the United States but is safeguarded when discovered.
 For more information related to this risk, see the following:

-Decollate snails ( Rumina decollata) and aquatic snails in the family Ampullaridae ( e.g., Pomacea canaliculata, channeled apple snail),with one exception, may not be imported or moved interstate except for research purposes into an APHIS inspected containment facility.
-One species complex in the family Ampullaridae, Pomacea bridgesii ( diffusa) may move interstate without a permit because these snails are not known to be agricultural pests but are primarily algae feeders.
-An import permit is required for aquatic snails in order to verify species and examine shipments for contaminants that are agricultural pests.
-Diseased snails that carry or vector human or livestock diseases may be imported with only a CDC permit (Centers for Disease Control).
+Decollate snails (Rumina decollata) and aquatic snails in the family Ampullaridae ( e.g., Pomacea canaliculata, channeled apple snail), with one exception, may not be imported or moved interstate except for research purposes into an APHIS inspected containment facility.
+One species in the family Ampullaridae, Pomacea diffusa (formerly bridgesii) may move interstate without a permit because these snails are not known to be agricultural pests but are primarily algae feeders.
+An official PPQ-issued letter (a letter of no-jurisdiction or a letter of no permit required) issued in response to a PPQ 526 application and printed on ePermits USDA letterhead is required for importing non-plant pest aquatic snails.
+Such shipments require official PPQ identification in order to verify species and examine shipments for contaminants that are agricultural pests.
+Diseased snails that carry or vector human or livestock diseases only may be imported with only a CDC (Centers for Disease Control) permit.

 Live snails cannot be imported into the United States for human consumption.
 Cooked, frozen or otherwise processed snails may be imported for this purpose.
 USDA does not require permits for dead snails or slugs.
 Under 7 CFR 330.200, “biological specimens of plant pests, in preservative or dried, may be imported without further restriction under this part, but subject to inspection on arrival in the United States to confirm the nature of the material and freedom from risk of plant pest dissemination.”
 The packages cannot contain any plant material, soil or other plant pests.